 Here's an example of how GoPro makes interesting shots of adventurous videos.

 You don’t do this to get likes, followers, comments, retweets, fans, sparkles, warcraft gold, Reddit upvotes, or digital friendship points.

 You use content marketing and create a content strategy because it can generate a measurable and meaningful impact on your business.

-You’ll learn how to create a powerful content strategy that generates traffic, leads, and sales for any business.
-Plus, we’ve added our favorite content strategy template to take all this information together, and create a plan that aligns with your business goals.
+In this article, you’ll learn how to create a robust content strategy that generates traffic, leads, and sales for any business.
+Plus, we’ve added our favorite content strategy template to combine all this information and create a plan that aligns with your business goals.